Stocks rally, driving Wall Street to a rare winning week

 AP Business Writers

-Stocks are rallying again on Friday, and Wall Street is heading for just its second winning week in the last 12 to provide a bit of relief from its brutal sell-off this year.
+Stocks racked up more gains on Wall Street Friday, as the S&P 500 had its best day in two years and just its second winning week in the last 12 to provide a bit of relief from the market’s brutal sell-off this year.

 Parts of the U.S. economy are still red-hot, particularly the jobs market, but some discouraging signals have emerged recently.
 A report on Friday confirmed sentiment among consumers sank to its lowest point since the University of Michigan began keeping records, hurt in particular by high inflation.
 Another lowlight this week suggested the U.S. manufacturing and services sectors aren’t as strong as economists thought.